Have you ever scrolled through Threads and seen one post with thousands of likes and shares while the rest sit there? That's not luck.

 The feed moves fast on Threads.
 If you post once a week, you're invisible.

-Start by posting at least 2–3 times a day, especially while building up your presence.
 Scheduling tools like BlackTwist can help you plan ahead so you don't burn out.

 Here’s a quick look at the best times to post on Threads by day: